alexandre-lelain/nocode-nobug/src/pages/react-refs/index.md

 ![source: roioverload.com](./get-to-the-point.webp)

 Alright, enough with the theory.
-Now you know exactly what you are handling, let's see how to use React's refs API!
+Now you know exactly what you are handling, let's see how to use React's refs API! 🤘

 ## Creating the ref

-There are actually two methods in order to create a Ref.
+There are actually **two** methods in order to create a `ref`.
 In both case, the method returns an object that will always have the following structure:

 ```jsx
 // content of your ref